osamamalik/mom-pop/README.md

 # mom-pop

 This is the final project of EECS 4413 - Building E-Commerce Systems at York University.
-The project strictly followed the MVS design pattern and featured all basic functionalities of an online book-store such as:
+The project strictly followed the MVC design pattern and featured all basic functionalities of an online book-store such as:
 <ul>
 <li>An extensive database of books</li>
 <li>Searching the database by keywords, book categories, authors</li>